postman-solutions-eng/backstage-postman-plugin/README.md

 Before you begin, ensure you have the following:

-- Make sure the [Postman frontend](https://github.com/postman-solutions-eng/backstage-demo/tree/main/plugins/postman) is installed first
+- Make sure the Postman Frontend Plugin is already installed and configured
 - A running instance of Backstage
 - Node.js and npm installed (Node.js 18.x or later is recommended)
 - Access to Postman API credentials